smithna/grand-stack-starter/README.md

 # Meetup Mixer

 This project is an ice-breaker and an educational tool to teach people at a Meetup about graphs and Cypher.
 When new members show up to a Meetup for the first time, it can be hard to start conversations in a room full of strangers.
-Encourage your members enter two or three interests in Meetup Mixer.
+Encourage your members to enter several interests in Meetup Mixer.
 The app will recommed other people at the Meetup with common interests who they can talk to.
 The app will also show users the Cypher that they could use to update Neo4j with their interests directly.

 [![Hands On With The GRANDstack Starter](http://img.youtube.com/vi/rPC71lUhK_I/0.jpg)](http://www.youtube.com/watch?v=rPC71lUhK_I "Hands On With The GRANDstack Starter")